graysky2/xscreensaver-aerial/README.md

 # Movies
 ## 1080p version
-There are 66 movies totally including the 13 shot from the International Space Station that Apple included with the tvOS 12.x release.
+There are 65 movies totally including the 13 shot from the International Space Station that Apple included with the release of tvOS 12.
 These will play at both day and night.

 ## 4k version
 There are 36 movies totally.